Skip to content

 3. Less sugar

-One of the reasons obesity is so prevalent in North America is our sugar-rich diets.
-According to one report, “one in every five calories that Canadians consume comes from sugar”.4 Youth are among the highest consumers of sugar.
-Eggs are a wholesome food, free of sugar, and rich in vitamins and nutrients.
-Plus they can be cooked in so many delicious ways—the perfect option for reducing sugar intake.
+According to one report, the majority of Canadians’ diets exceed recommendations for added and free sugars.5 Eggs are a wholesome food, free of sugar, and rich in vitamins and nutrients.
+Plus they can be cooked in so many delicious ways! eggs_and_kids_960x640-4

 4. Preventing an allergy

 Eggs are such a healthy food choice, yet an egg allergy can prevent you from enjoying them for a lifetime.
-But introducing whole eggs early in a child’s diet can reduce their chances of developing an egg allergy.
-It’s one of the reasons why the latest infant feeding guidelines from Health Canada, the Canadian Pediatric Society, Dietitians of Canada and the Breastfeeding Committee for Canada recommend introducing whole eggs as soon as six months of age, or as soon as your baby starts eating whole foods.
+Introducing whole eggs early in a child’s diet can reduce their chances of developing an egg allergy.
+It’s one of the reasons why the infant feeding guidelines from Health Canada, the Canadian Paediatric Society, Dietitians of Canada and the Breastfeeding Committee for Canada recommend introducing whole eggs at six months of age, or as soon as your baby starts eating solid foods. eggs_and_kids_960x640-5

 5. So many nutritional benefits

-One of the great things about those new infant feeding guidelines is their implication for babies.
+One of the great things about the infant feeding guidelines is their implication for eggs for babies.
 From a nutritional perspective, eggs are simply an incredible food.
-Eggs are an excellent source of iron and are a nutritious source of protein, fat, Vitamins A, D, E, and B12 and choline.
+Eggs are an excellent source of choline, a vital nutrient for baby’s brain development.
+Eggs are also a nutritious choice for kids and adults alike, packed with high-quality protein, Vitamins A, D, E, B12 and iron.
+They are endlessly versatile and offer flexible options for any meal that the whole family will love and can enjoy together!

 ¹Lewis ED et al. Estimation of choline intake from 24 h dietary intake recalls and contribution of egg and milk consumption to intake among pregnant and breastfeeding women in Alberta.
 British Journal of Nutrition 2014; 112(1):112-21.